-

 Rotherhithe & Bermondsey Local History Society: The society actively preserves and shares the area's heritage, providing a platform for residents to engage with their history, fostering community pride, and nurturing a connection to the past.

-There are three main tube stations in Rotherhithe, which naturally appeals to commuters seeking easy access to London.
-To the south, Surrey Quays station is in Zone 2 on the East London Line.
 Canada Water station is more centrally located, with both under- and overground terminals (the first is part of the Jubilee line, the other is an interchange between the two other Rotherhithe stations).

 Rotherhithe station is also part of the East London Line, connecting travellers to Wapping and Highbury & Islington.